My new puppy dog prefers these homemade peanut butter dog treats over any of those store bought ones! Heck, I didn’t

 I think dogs are kinda gross.
 They sniff and lick and, I’m not sure if you know this or not, but they don’t even use toilet paper after they potty.
 Ew.
 Gross, right?

 But, then again, I’ve never had a dog growing up and I spent my entire youth avoiding everyone else’s dogs, so what do I know?

 Their sniffs are adorable, their licks are precious, and okay sometimes they are still gross, but it’s totally not a deal-breaker.

 Oh, also?
-Both dogs are so fluffy I could die.
+Both dogs are so fluffy I can barely survive it.
 We named them Biscuit and Gravy (perfect right?).

 I’m in love.